Perception’s Complex Layers

 Our interpretation of reality is where everything begins, and where everything ends.
 We feel tremendous certainty about it, and our basis of logic and decisions depends on it staying consistent.

-Among other things, more abstract elements such as politics, group dynamics, culture, trends, and any other human network will fit in this layer.
+More abstract elements such as politics, group dynamics, culture, trends, and any other human network fit in this layer.

 Know your layers